lostatseajoshua/SwiftExpression/README.md

 #### Manually

-To use this library in your project manually you may:
+To use this library in your project manually do the following.

 Projects: just drag Regex.swift into the project (check copy items if needed)

-2. for Workspaces, include the whole SwiftExpression.xcodeproj
+Workspaces: include the whole SwiftExpression.xcodeproj

 ## Contributors
 Joshua Alvarado - [Twitter](https://www.twitter.com/alvaradojoshua0) - [Website](http://www.strictlyswift.com)